A close observer of our contemplative community once gave a brief description of our life to a friend as follows,

 Another move and just as miraculous.

 As usual, once you begin assuming you know God’s plan’s for you, his sense of humor comes into play.
 Initially settling onto the grounds of the Christ, Prince of Peace Retreat Center in Benton, TN, we planned on building there, when an unexpected opportunity arose for our community to purchase land closer to the city of Knoxville.
 With Bishop Stika’s blessing and permission, we began looking at various locations.
 Very similar to the surprising smoothness of the transaction with the Jemez Pueblo, we quickly found ourselves able to obtain beautiful land on the Holston River in New Market, TN, confirming for us that this was indeed where the Holy Spirit wanted us.
 You just can’t move a motherhouse twice with such ease without God being in charge of it all.
 The Tennessee Handmaids moved to New Market on the Feast of Our Lady of Mount Carmel, July 16th, 2015.
 The Sisters remaining in Illinois traveled to the newly moved motherhouse in May 2016.
-Proceeds from the sale of the New Mexico monastery and property have enabled us to make the necessary repairs and renovations on the existing buildings as well as build two additional houses for our community’s needs while we go about building the new Cor Jesu Monastery when God wills it.
+Proceeds from the sale of the New Mexico monastery and Illinois Priory have enabled us to make the necessary repairs and renovations on the existing buildings as well as build two additional houses for our community’s needs while we go about building the new Cor Jesu Monastery when God wills it.

 Have nuns?
 Then you need a monastery building.